joelouthan/theologic.us/content/posts/resume.md

 linkedin: [joelouthan](https://www.linkedin.com/in/joelouthan/)

 ## Ministry Vision

-Seeking to glorify Christ by serving His Bride as an Interim Pastor.
-I do so by preaching his word.
-2 Timothy 4:1-5, Romans 10:17, Isaiah 55:17, Romans 1:16-17, Matthew 1:21 drives what I do.
-I believe the Bible to be true and perfect.
-And if those verses mean what He says, then I must preach.
-I will preach wherever a podium is empty and a congregation needs to hear His word.
+Seeking to glorify Christ by serving his Bride by, first and foremost, preaching and teaching his word.
+My desire is to serve your church as an Interim Pastor in a bi-vocational capacity.
+I do this by faithfully preaching Christ crucified, teaching the Scriptures, and under-shepherd your congregation until God provides you with your next pastor.

 ## Personal Values